magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 kubectl apply -f https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/advanced-tutorial/cluster1-setup.yaml
 ```

-After running the command, by running
+Once the command has done executing, you can verify the resources you just created by running

 ```shell
 vamp list virtualclusters